entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Postpineal and nuchal plates have length greater than width was identified as "short and broad".

 > - *B. zhujiangyuanensis* seems different from other *Bothriolepis* species in its nuchal shape.

+> - This is caused by the visual error.
+After reobservation to fossil materials. *B. zhujiangyuanensis* is the same as other this *Bothriolepis* species in its nuchal shape.

 22. Pronounced postpineal thickening on the visceral view of postpineal plate: absent (0); present (1).